DigitalNatureGroup/FootKnob/README.md

-# 3D Printable Attachment for Open a Door without Hand
+# 3D Printable Attachment for Opening a Door without Hand

 ## About / 概要